ndau/ndau/cmd/ndauapi/README.md

 ### `GET /chaos/system/:key`

-_Returns the current value of a system variable from the chaos chain._
+_Returns the current value of a single system variable from the chaos chain._